pvhee/Drupal-Timeline/README.txt

 The SIMILE Timeline (and Ajax) libraries can be used from the SIMILE server or can be downloaded and installed into your (local) Drupal installation using the libraries module.
-(See INSTALL.txt for more information)
+(See INSTALL.txt for more information).
+By default, the SIMILE Timeline (and Ajax) libraries can be used from the SIMILE server.
 - http://drupal.org/project/libraries

 A views is provided by default to get you started quickly: